prvdmwrong/prvdmwrong/docs/tutorials/index.md

 Here, you will learn how to build great games with Prvd 'M Wrong, even if you're a complete newcomer to the framework.

+This is for low-level library authors only!

+DO NOT USE THIS UNDER ANY CIRCUMSTANCES.
+IT IS UNNECESSARILY DANGEROUS TO DO SO.

+You should never, ever access this in end user code.
+It doesn't matter if you think it'll save you from importing a function or typing a few characters.
+YOUR CODE WILL NOT WORK.

+If you choose to use it anyway, you give full permission for your employer to fire you immediately and personally defenestrate your laptop.

-!!! warning "But first, something important..."
+!!! danger "But first, something important..."

-    **<span style="font-size: 1.5em;">
+    ***<span style="font-size: 1.5em;">
-    Prvd 'M Wrong is unfinished.
-    </span>**
+    DO NOT USE PRVD 'M WRONG IN PRODUCTION.
+IT IS UNFINISHED.
+    </span>***

-    Do not use Prvd 'M Wrong in production unless you're *really, really, really, REALLY, really* willing and able to withstand large, sweeping changes.
+    Prvd 'M Wrong is still under development.
+Unless you're ***really, really, really, REALLY, <span style="font-size: 1.25em">REALLY</span>*** willing and able to withstand large, sweeping changes, as well bugfix and patch Prvd 'M Wrong itself, do not use Prvd 'M Wrong in production.
 Yes, that was five-reallys important.

     You *will* encounter:

-    - nonexistent or broken packages
+    - nonexistent or half-baked packages
+    - broken features that must be patched/fixed yourself
     - changes in how things work between versions
     - updates that completely remove existing features
     - evolving recommendations on conventions and project structure